 Con One of the most poorly documented launchers for new users

-Challenge: Install Rofi and google how to actually start or use it.
-I'll wait.
-Sure, there's plenty of Arch bros screaming about dmenu, showing off editing of config files, integrating it with i3 or this or that...
+Install Rofi and google how to actually start or use it.
+Sure, there's plenty of Arch users screaming about dmenu, showing off editing of config files, integrating it with i3 or this or that, but how do we actually:

-I was intrigued because Rofi was ranked #1 on slant, which hasn't done me wrong so far with reviews.
-But I'm about to go back to using a third party dock in Xfce, because there's simply no resource on how to use Rofi for a complete newbie.
+Rofi seemed intriguing, because it was ranked #1 on slant, but it may be better to use a third party dock in Xfce, because there's simply no resource on how to use Rofi for a complete newbie.

 Con Issues when Caps Lock is active